onesyntax/coding-standards/README.md

 # Laravel Clean Architecture Project Structure: A Pragmatic Approach

-This document outlines a comprehensive project structure for Laravel applications following Clean Architecture principles with a domain-driven design approach.
+This document outlines a comprehensive project structure for Laravel applications following Clean Architecture principles with a domain-driven design approach, presented in order from simplest to most complex concepts.

+## Introduction

+This guide presents a spectrum of implementations from pragmatic to purist approaches.
+You can choose the level of architectural purity that makes sense for your project:

+- **Pragmatic Approach**: Directly use Eloquent in use cases for simpler applications or teams new to Clean Architecture
+- **Standard Approach**: Use repositories for more decoupling and testability
+- **Purist Approach**: Full separation with presenters, DTOs, and strict layer isolation

+Start with the approach that fits your current needs, then evolve as your application grows or your team gains experience with the architecture.

-## Key Principles
+## Basic Principles

 1. **Domain-Focused Organization**: Top-level directories represent business domains rather than technical concerns
 2. **Clean Architecture Layers**: Each domain follows the standard Clean Architecture layers